Busalacchis Enter Next Era With Little Italy’s Barbusa

 In a few weeks, the Busalacchi family, led by patriarch Joe Busalacchi, will unveil Barbusa, the new Little Italy restaurant that’s a revamp of the experienced restaurateur’s Po Pazzo on India Street.

 While Po Pazzo opened in 2004 as an old school Italian chophouse, Barbusa is being positioned as a modern Sicilian trattoria, with an entirely redesigned space that includes a patio flanked by living green walls and bi-fold doors that open into the dining room.
 Inside, there’s a new shiny white Carrara marble bar that will feature 12 taps of craft beer, a six-seat section with a dedicated chef composing crudo and carpaccio dishes, a chilled case for meats and cheeses, and an eight-person chef’s table.
-As Busalacchi restaurants are always a family affair, executive chef Nino Zizzo is Joe’s nephew; Zizzo says his menu is a mix of updated traditional dishes from Sicily and Mediterranean-inflenced plates ranging from starters to pizza, handmade pasta, seafood and a holdover from Po Pazzo, the signature ribeye.
+As Busalacchi restaurants are always a family affair, executive chef Nino Zizzo is Joe’s nephew; Zizzo says his menu is a mix of updated traditional dishes from Sicily and Mediterranean-inflenced plates ranging from starters to pizza, rolex replica watches, handmade pasta, seafood and a holdover from Po Pazzo, the signature ribeye.